Vsun

 Vsun (闻尚 (Wén Shàng)) was a Chinese smartphone manufacturer.
 It was based in Shenzhen, Guangdong.
-It was originally founded in 2011 as Shenzhen Vsun Communication Technology Co., Ltd (深圳市闻尚通讯科技有限公司).
-The company went bankrupt in 2019.
+It was originally founded on 17 May 2011 as Shenzhen Vsun Communication Technology Co., Ltd (深圳市闻尚通讯科技有限公司).
+This company was officially declared bankruptcy on 19 May 2019.

 History

 Vsun has been designing, producing and selling mobile phones for over a decade.
 It has a presence in the Middle East, Africa, Turkey and CIS countries.

-On 19 May 2019, VSun announced that it had filed for bankruptcy and fired its entire staff the same day.
+On 19 May 2019, Vsun announced they would declared bankruptcy and laid off its all employees the same day.

 Distribution

 The distribution partners and retailers are from Saudi Arabia, Bahrain, Qatar, Kuwait, Oman, Egypt, Turkey, Afghanistan, Jordan, Kenya, Nigeria, and several other countries.

 Profile

-The company has opened up a large regional head office in Business Bay, Dubai, UAE in 2015 in the name of Vsun Electronics Trading L.L.C, and a North Africa hub office in Cairo, Egypt.
-The company, which has its main head office in Shenzhen, Guangdong, China, has a software design house, R&D facilities and multiple manufacturing facilities.
+The company hired Haitham kalakesh as CEO and has opened up a large regional head office in Business Bay, Dubai, UAE in 2015 in the name of Vsun Electronics Trading L.L.C, and a North Africa hub office in Cairo, Egypt The company, which has its main head office in Shenzhen, Guangdong, China, has a software design house, R&D facilities and multiple manufacturing facilities.
 The company in Dubai is called Vsun Mobility.

 The company also set up its first Indian assembly unit in Bawal, Haryana, India.
 It has more than 40 assembly lines itself in the 10 acres of land area with having the capacity to produce more than 40 million devices each year.